rmurphey/ttlpodcast.com/public/episodes/alex-sexton.md

 Broccoli, and people can implement it in [Gulp](http://gulpjs.com/) and Grunt on their own.
 I think as applications get bigger, people will be like "Oh my god, I do not want to wait this long for my app to rebuild each time."
-So I **think that will be a required feature of any build tool in three years**: Also in that world, the whole CommonJS/AMD thing should be more or less dead by then.
+So I think that will be a required feature of any build tool in three years.

+Also in that world, the whole CommonJS/AMD thing should be more or less dead by then.
 I’m sure Node will still be holding out on [ES6 modules](http://www.2ality.com/2014/09/es6-modules-final.html).
-But for the most part, the tooling will be there where anyone can author an ES6 and it **will be fine, even if someone needs to convert to Common**: Most importantly though, [HTTP/2—SPDY](https://http2.github.io/) is already out—but HTTP/2 with HTTP push and things like that, you can kind of throw away a ton of our best practices, even to the point where some of our best practices become bad practices.
+But for the most part, the tooling will be there where anyone can author an ES6 and it will be fine, even if someone needs to convert to Common.

+Most importantly though, [HTTP/2—SPDY](https://http2.github.io/) is already out—but HTTP/2 with HTTP push and things like that, you can kind of throw away a ton of our best practices, even to the point where some of our best practices become bad practices.